nesk/proposal-extension-functions/README.md

 This feature is limited to modules because it's potentially dangerous when the scope is too broad, it could accidentaly make calls to functions available in the global scope.

+Also, by limiting the scope, developers are able to better understand if a call is made to an extension function or to a member function.

-#### Global functions can't be extension functions
+### Global functions can't be extension functions

-It also means that, even in a module, a global function cannot be used as an extension function:
+Since extension functions are limited to modules to avoid scope pollution, it also means that, even in a module, a global function cannot be used as an extension function:

 ```html
 <script>